How to Submit an Article

 - Charlesworth Author Services- Language Editing

 - Full-Length Articles: Full-length articles present new data in any field related to tremors or other hyperkinetic movement disorders.
-The structured abstract may be up to 250 words and the text may be up to 5,000 words (excluding references, tables, figure legends, video legends) with up to six tables and/or figures and 125 references.
+The structured abstract may be up to 250 words and should contain the following sections: Background, Methods, Results, and Discussion.
+The text may be up to 5,000 words (excluding references, tables, figure legends, video legends) with up to four tables, up to six figures and up to 125 references.
+Additional tables or very lengthy tables with individual level data can also be considered as supplementary tables to the manuscript.
 Clinical Trial Reports must be written in accordance with the Consolidated Standards of Reporting Trials (CONSORT) statement (Moher D et al., JAMA 2001;285:1987–1991; see also Moher D et al., Lancet 2001;357:1191–1194).

 - Brief Reports: Brief reports are shorter articles that present new data.
-The structured abstract may be up to 200 words, and the text up to 2500 words (excluding references, tables, figure legends, video legends), with up to three tables, and/or figures and up to 50 references.
+The structured abstract may be up to 200 words, and should be organized in this way: Background, Methods, Results, Discussion.
+The text may be up to 2750 words (excluding references, tables, figure legends, video legends), with up to four tables, and/or figures and up to 50 references.
+Additional tables or very lengthy tables with individual level data can also be considered as supplementary tables to the manuscript.
+See Section V for additional details.

 - Case Reports: Case reports are restricted to one or a small series of cases that make a unique point and add to the literature on a topic.
-The structured abstract may be up to 100 words, and the text up to 1750 words (excluding references, tables, figure legends, video legends), with up to two tables, and/or figures and up to 40 references.
+The structured abstract may be up to 100 words and should consist of 3 sections: Background, Case Report, and Discussion.
+The text may be up to 1750 words (excluding references, tables, figure legends, video legends), with up to three tables, and/or figures and up to 40 references.
+See Section V for additional details.

 - Reviews: Clinical and basic science reviews that provide a summary are generally published upon request or after agreement with the Editor-in-Chief.
-The structured abstract may be up to 250 words and the text may be up to 5,000 words (excluding references, tables, figure legends, video legends) with up to six tables and/or figures and up to 150 references.
+The structured abstract may be up to 250 words and should consist of the following sections: Background, Methods, Results, Discussion.
+The text may be up to 5,000 words (excluding references, tables, figure legends, video legends) with up to six tables and/or figures and up to 150 references.
 These word counts must appear on the title page.
 Authors interested in writing Reviews may contact the Editor-in-Chief, but unsolicited Reviews will also be considered for publication.
+See Section V and Section VI for additional details

 - Viewpoints: Viewpoints that provide a position statement or that challenge conventional ideas are generally published upon request or after agreement with the Editor-in-Chief.
-The structured abstract may be up to 250 words and the text may be up to 2,500 words (excluding references, tables, figure legends, video legends) with up to three tables and/or figures and up to 125 references.
+The abstract may be up to 250 words and there is no set structure.
+The text may be up to 2,500 words (excluding references, tables, figure legends, video legends) with up to three tables and/or figures and up to 125 references.
 Authors interested in writing Viewpoints may contact the respective Editor-in-Chief, but unsolicited Viewpoints will also be considered for publication.
+See Section V for additional details

-- Letters: Letters to the Editor allow publication related to previously published material in the Journal or interesting new observations.
+- Letters: Letters to the Editor allow publication of related information to previously published material in the Journal or interesting new observations.
 This section is also the appropriate venue for brief reports or case histories with or without videos.
 A letter related to published materials may be submitted up to 16 weeks after the paper to which it refers was published online.
 Text length can be up to 1000 words with up to 15 references for letters related to published articles, up to 500 words and up to 10 references for letters related to published letters, and up to 1000 words with up to 15 references for new cases.
 Letters may have up to two tables and/or figure.
 No abstract is needed but a title page is required.
+See Section V for additional details

 IV.
 Author Charges

-There are two separate price points for article-processing fees.
-Full-length articles carry a $750 fee.
+There are three separate price points for article-processing fees.
+Full-length articles carry a $650 fee.
 Case reports, brief reports, and letters that report new observations carry a $350 fee.
-There is no charge for viewpoints, reviews or letters that are related to previously published material.
+Video Abstracts carry a $75 fee.
+There is no charge for viewpoints, reviews, editorials or letters that are related to previously published material.
 These are standard processing fees.

-In situations where publication cost cannot be covered with grant or other funds, we encourage authors to avail themselves of the following two options.
-First, thanks to a generous grant provided by the Tremor Action Network (TAN), TOHM is pleased to provide "TAN Scholarships" to authors of manuscripts on tremor research (see eligibility conditions below).
-Second, authors of other manuscripts that are within the scope for the journal (i.e., on other hyperkinetic movements aside from tremor) may also request a fee waiver.
+In situations where publication cost cannot be covered with grant or other funds, we encourage authors of manuscripts that are within the scope for the journal to request a fee waiver.

-For journal-eligible manuscripts on other topics, TOHM offers article-processing fee waivers.
+For journal-eligible manuscripts, TOHM offers article-processing fee waivers.

 We will make every attempt to notify you of the status of your application within 5 business days of your email request.